sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 # Version 2 dev notes

-## Vision
+## Intro

 - the good and the bad so far
-- synthesis of many requiests and common issues
+- synthesis of many requests and common issues
 - necessity to make maintaining easier
 - new standards